 \subsection{Performance of modified Benders decomposition algorithm}

 The SCCUC formulation has three user-defined parameters: $\varepsilon_i,~\varepsilon_{\ell},$ and $\varepsilon_{\ell}^{\ell c}$.
 For the rest of the computational experiments, we set them to $1\%,~10\%$ and $20\%$, respectively.
-These are user defined parameters.
-Based on recent literature, many power system operators do not want generator and transmissions lines violating their production and thermal limits more than $1\%$ and $10\%$ of the time, respectively, during normal operations.
-In the case of emergency (an $N-1$ failure is an example of an emergency), they permit transmission lines to violate their limits at most $20\%$ of the time (see \cite{CIGRE2009}).
+Based on recent literature \cite{CIGRE2009}, many power system operators \kaarthik{want the probability of generator production limit and transmission line thermal limit violations to be less than $1\%$ and $10\%$, respectively, during normal operations.
+In the case of emergency (an $N-1$ failure is an example of an emergency), they permit the transmission lines thermal limit violation probability to be at most $20\%$}.
 We then sequentially vary the loading levels and solve the resulting SCCUC instances using the modified Benders decomposition algorithm in Sec. \ref{sec:algo}.
 The nominal load obtained from the data set is assumed to be 100\% and the loads are increased by 5\% and 10\% to stress the system further.
 For each loading level, both the favourable (F) and unfavourable (UF) wind data sets are used with different penetration rates.
 For all the runs, the optimality tolerance was set to 1\% and the number of threads was set to 4.
-The algorithms were implemented using the Julia programming language with the JuMP and JuMPChance modeling framework (\cite{lubin2015computing}) with CPLEX 12.7 as the commercial solver.
+The algorithms were implemented using the Julia programming language with the JuMP and JuMPChance modeling framework \cite{lubin2015computing} with CPLEX 12.7 as the commercial solver.
 The computation times are shown in Figure \ref{fig:times}.
 For all the runs, the modified Benders decomposition algorithm was terminated when the optimality gap was less than 1\%.
 From the figure, it is clear that the algorithm is very effective and is able to provide a feasible solution within 1\% of the best lower bound in less than an hour for all the runs.
 The actual computation times for all the runs is also shown in Tables \ref{tab:fav_convergence} -- \ref{tab:unfav_convergence}.